SilverMight/parallel-noise-reduction/README.md

 ./build/parallel-noise-reduction [OPTIONS] input-file.wav output-file.wav
 ```

-# Benchmark
-A [prepared set of WAV files containing noise](https://drive.google.com/drive/folders/1S3Tb6UfNnOkwKGDTBBVp-IH55mMGy2GM) is provided to showcase the performance of parallel-noise-reduction.

 ## Options
 * `-h, --help`: print help message
 * `--threads`: Number of threads to use while processing audio.
 Default is number of threads in system.
 * `--noise-frames`: Number of frames to count as noise frames while analyzing the audio.

+# Benchmark
+A [prepared set of WAV files containing noise](https://drive.google.com/drive/folders/1S3Tb6UfNnOkwKGDTBBVp-IH55mMGy2GM) is provided to showcase the performance of parallel-noise-reduction.

+# Technical Report
+A technical writeup on our algorithm and parallelism implementation can be found [here](report.pdf).

 # Current Bugs
 * Small WAV files may not behave well or cause crashes.